wsnrfidev/discord-tools/README.md

 then you can also get the Indo server with the bot that you created and is on your server, and finally you can also do server monitoring on your discord server via a bot just like the second tool

+# How to build and run

+git clone (this repo url)
+open .sln file
+f5 for build
+run .exe file

 # Impportant

 For a tutorial on making bot tokens and webhooks, you can see it on YouTube, it's very easy